 Don't worry, I have literally hundreds of books in my house I can read.
 Plus, you know, a library card.
 So it's not about not having something great available to read, I just haven't chosen wisely lately.
 I'm due, though.
 Time to go pick.

-The transcript of the video:
+The Sounds of the Ocean

 Japan's been on my mind.
 More so, I think, than other natural disasters that receive worldwide attention.
 This video is what made it real for me.

 At first, it just looks like a bit of water in the streets.
 In the first few seconds, you even see someone driving away.
 Watch the entire video; what you see at the beginning is nothing compared to what you see at the very end.
 Did that first van driving away make it?
 I hope so.

 Jarbus Agneli: Reading a newspaper, I saw a picture of birds on the electric wires.
 I cut out the photo and decided to make a song, using the exact location of the birds as notes (no Photoshop edit).
 I knew it wasn't the most original idea in the universe.
 I was just curious to hear what melody the birds were creating.

 I sent the music to the photographer, Paulo Pinto, who I Googled on the internet.
 He told his editor, who told a reporter and the story ended up as an interview in the very same newspaper.